 The budget is initially adopted by June of the prior year based on a conservative estimate of enrollment and estimated per pupil revenue from the state.
 This enrollment is based on the number of expected returning students and the number of students in the waiting pool for available spaces.
-The School is forecasting enrollment for the 2018-2019 School year to remain constant at approximately 240 full-time equivalent students.
+The School is forecasting enrollment for the 2021-2022 School year at 228 full-time equivalent students compared to the average full-time equivalent student enrollment of 203 for the 2020-2021 school year.